 As you may be able to tell, it’s rare that we’ll ever advocate “standard loft boarding” too much.
 Our methods of raising loft flooring involves Loftzone Storefloor, a highly effective solution that maintains the functionality of your insulation, keeps your heating bills lower, and protects the pipes and wires.

-“You need planning permission to have loft boarding installed”
+Do you need planning permission to have loft boarding installed?

 For storage purposes, loft boarding doesn’t require you to have planning permission, and is totally within your permitted development rights.
 However if you’re turning a loft storage space into an actual living space afterwards, then this will require permission and compliance with a different set of regulations to ensure safety and protect your relevant warranties.